Lincoln Peirce

-Lincoln Peirce (born October 23, 1963) (pronounced "purse") is an American cartoonist and animator, best known as the creator of the successful Big Nate comic strip and as the author/illustrator of a series of Big Nate novels for young readers.
+Lincoln Jeffrey Peirce (pronounced "purse", born October 23, 1963) is an American cartoonist and animator, best known as the creator of the successful Big Nate comic strip and as the author/illustrator of a series of Big Nate novels for young readers.
 He has also written a number of animated shorts that have appeared on Cartoon Network and Nickelodeon.
-Peirce is the creator of the animated series Big Nate, which premiered on the Paramount+ streaming service.
+Peirce is the creator of the animated series based on his aforementioned book and comic strip series.
+The series premiered on the Paramount+ streaming service.

 Early life

-Peirce was born on October 23, 1963, in the city of Ames, Iowa of French descent.
+Peirce was born on October 23, 1963, in the city of Ames, Iowa, of French descent.
 His family moved east in 1964, and Peirce grew up in Durham, New Hampshire.
 He developed a fascination with comic strips at a young age and often cites Charles Schulz's Peanuts as his greatest inspiration.
 At Colby College in Waterville, Maine, he studied art and art history.
 During his four years at Colby, he produced a weekly comic strip called Third Floor, featuring an ensemble cast of student and faculty characters.
 From 1985 to 1987, he studied at Brooklyn College in New York, where he earned an MFA in studio art.
-He attended the Skowhegan School of Painting and Sculpture, and then worked for three years at Xavier High School in New York City, where he was the art teacher and baseball coach.
+He attended the Skowhegan School of Painting and Sculpture, and then worked for three years at Xavier High School in New York City, where he was an art teacher and baseball coach.

 Career

 Peirce is the creator of the comic strip Big Nate.
 The strip debuted in 1991 in 135 newspapers, and currently has a client list of over 400 newspapers worldwide.
 Big Nate is also available online at gocomics.com, where in 2019 it was the site's second most-viewed feature, ranking behind only Calvin & Hobbes.
 The popular children's website poptropica.com has included Big Nate since 2009.
 In 2010, Peirce wrote the first of eight Big Nate novels for young readers.
 Published by HarperCollins, each book in the series was a New York Times bestseller.
 In 2011, Andrews McMeel Publishing began a series of Big Nate compilations.
 The series consists of 22 books to date and every one of them has been on the New York Times bestseller list.
 Under the AMP!
-Comics for Kids imprint, twenty collections have been released.
+Comics for Kids imprint, 20 collections have been released.
 Epic Big Nate, a coffee table book celebrating the strip's first 25 years, was published in 2016.
 Big Nate books appear in 33 different languages and have sold over 20 million copies.
+He is good friends with book author Jeff Kinney.

-Peirce has also written for television, contributing to Cartoon Network's shorts program and Nickelodeon's Random Cartoons.
-He created two Uncle Gus stories ("For The Love of Monkeys" and "Not So Fast") for Cartoon Network, and later wrote a series of 2-minute shorts called The Brothers Pistov for the short-lived series Sunday Pants.
-At Nickelodeon, Peirce wrote and storyboarded "Super John Doe Junior," about the son of a beloved crimefighter who has inherited none of his father's super powers.
+Peirce has also written for television, contributing to Cartoon Network's shorts program and Nickelodeon's Random!
+Cartoons.
+He created two Uncle Gus stories ("For the Love of Monkeys" and "Not So Fast") for Cartoon Network, and later wrote a series of 2-minute shorts called The Brothers Pistov for the short-lived series Sunday Pants.
+At Nickelodeon, Peirce wrote and storyboarded "Super John Doe Junior," about the son of a beloved crime-fighter who has inherited none of his father's super powers.